Immanuel Kant: Anthropology

-Racism
+Views on race

+Kant's theory of race and his prejudicial beliefs are among the most contentious areas of recent Kant scholarship.
+While few, if any, dispute the overt racism and chauvinism present in his work, a more contested question is the degree to which it degrades or invalidates his other contributions.
+His most severe critics assert that Kant intentionally manipulated science to support chattel slavery and discrimination.
+Others acknowledge that he lived in an era of immature science, with many erroneous beliefs, some racist, all appearing decades before evolution, molecular genetics, and other sciences that today are taken for granted.
+Kant was one of the most notable Enlightenment thinkers to defend racism.
+The philosopher Charles W. Mills is unequivocal: "Kant is also seen as one of the central figures in the birth of modern 'scientific' racism.
+Whereas other contributors to early racial thought like Carolus Linnaeus and Johann Friedrich Blumenbach had offered only 'empirical' (scare-quotes necessary!) observation, Kant produced a full-blown theory of race."

-Kant was one of the most notable Enlightenment thinkers to defend racism, and some have claimed that he was one of the central figures in the birth of modern scientific racism.
-Where figures such as Carl Linnaeus and Johann Friedrich Blumenbach had supposed only "empirical" observation for racism, Kant produced a fully developed theory of race.
-Using the four temperaments of ancient Greece, he proposed a hierarchy of four racial categories: white Europeans, yellow Asians, black Africans, and red Americans.
+Using the four temperaments of ancient Greece, Kant proposed a hierarchy of racial categories including white Europeans, black Africans, and red Native Americans.
 Although he was a proponent of scientific racism for much of his career, Kant's views on race changed significantly in the last decade of his life, and he ultimately rejected racial hierarchies and European colonialism in Perpetual Peace: A Philosophical Sketch (1795).

-Kant was an opponent of miscegenation, believing that whites would be "degraded" and the "fusing of races" is undesirable, for "not every race adopts the morals and customs of the Europeans."
-He states that "instead of assimilation, which was intended by the melting together of the various races, nature has here made a law of just the opposite."
-He believed that in the future all races would be extinguished, except that of the whites.
+Kant was an opponent of miscegenation, believing that whites would be "degraded" and that "fusing of races" is undesirable, for "not every race adopts the morals and customs of the Europeans".
+He states that "instead of assimilation, which was intended by the melting together of the various races, nature has here made a law of just the opposite".
 Kant was also an anti-Semite, believing that Jews were incapable of transcending material forces, which a moral order required.
 In this way, Jews are presented as the opposite of autonomous, rational Christians, and therefore incapable of being incorporated into an ethical Christian society.
-In his "Anthropology," Kant called the Jews "a nation of cheaters" and portrayed them as "a group that has followed not the path of transcendental freedom but that of enslavement to the material world."
+In his "Anthropology", Kant called the Jews "a nation of cheaters" and portrayed them as "a group that has followed not the path of transcendental freedom but that of enslavement to the material world".